 “Clouds, precipitation, and cold temperatures are common at Clingmans Dome.
 Temperatures at the dome can be 10 to 20 degrees Fahrenheit cooler than in the surrounding lowlands.”

-What’s the deal with all the perished trees?
+What’s the deal with all the bare trees?

 Have you hiked to Clingman’s Dome?
 What did you think?
 Was it an “easy” hike?
-Let us know in the comments.
+If so, let us know in the comments.